-Due to the condition of this countries roads a wheel nut can quite possible loosen itself on a journey through the vibration from the road.
+Due to the condition of this countries roads, a wheel nut can quite possibly loosen itself on a journey through the vibration from the road.

 Once in the habit of doing this check it will only take a couple of minutes, but will give you piece of mind that your wheel will not roll pass you on the motorway causing you a hefty bill or worse still causing a accident to your vehicle and even someone else’s.

 We have filmed a short video on how to tighten your caravan wheel nuts with a torque wrench.